cloud-elements/devportal/docs/elements/sagecrm/events.md

 For more information about each field described here, see [Parameters](#parameters).

+{% include note.html content="To set up polling, the Sage CRM server time zone, system administrator time zone, and polling configuration must match.
+See <a href=setup.html>Service Provider Setup</a> for instructions.  " %}

 To authenticate an element instance with polling:

 1. Enter the basic information required to create an element instance as described in [Authenticate with {{page.heading}}](authenticate.html) .